-The 2011 calendar year was an extremely challenging year for your company and whilst some very positive developments took place, the overall result of a loss after tax of \$956,220 is extremely disappointing.
-Shareholders will appreciate, however, that the poor result was primarily attributed to the losses suffered by our newly-formed Molecular Imaging group, Cyclopet.
-Cyclopet was adversely impacted by aggressive competition from government-owned enterprises.
-Our Managing Director, Mr James McBrayer, has done an excellent job of highlighting these issues with the appropriate regulatory authorities and we are confident that we will end up with a very favourable outcome.
-We are presently waiting for a report from the Australian Government's Productivity Commission which should enable us to compete on an even footing with ANSTO.
+The 2012 calendar year was an extremely challenging period for your company and whilst some very positive developments took place, the overall result of a loss after tax of \$1,044,127 is disappointing.
+Shareholders will appreciate, however, that the poor result was primarily attributed to the losses suffered by our Molecular Imaging group, Cyclopet.
+Cyclopet is adversely impacted by aggressive competition from government-owned enterprises.
+Our Managing Director, Mr James McBrayer, has done an excellent job of highlighting these issues with the appropriate regulatory authorities.
+Through our efforts in highlighting the market inequity we achieved a rare favourable report from the Productivity Commission supporting our claims against Petnet Australia.
+Petnet Australia is the wholly owned subsidiary of ANSTO.
+Unfortunately, the Productivity Commission's lack of enforcement powers has forced Cyclopharm to continue its claims against Petnet Australia in Federal Court.
+We remain confident that we will end up with a very favourable outcome.